 Below is our original post (with a few updates):

-Some theories suggest that if you find the perfect place to live your arthritis symptoms may subside, or at least lie dormant.
+Some theories suggest that if you find the perfect place to live with arthritis your symptoms may subside, or at least lie dormant.
 We know that environment alone can’t cure your arthritis, regardless of which type you have, but an ideal climate may help ease your symptoms.
 If you have arthritis and are retiring or considering relocating, keep the following list in mind as you choose locations.

 1. San Diego, California